Modelling on the very large-scale connectome

 It has been debated how a neural system is tuned to criticality.
 At first, self-regulatory mechanisms \cite{stas-bak}, leading to self-organized criticality \cite{pruessner}, were proposed.
-Let us remark that, as a consequence of heterogeneity, extended dynamical critical regions with non-universal scaling emerge naturally in spreading models~\cite{MM,HMNcikk}.
+Let us remark that, as a consequence of heterogeneity, extended dynamical critical regions with non-universal scaling emerge naturally in spreading models~\cite{MM,HMNcikk,GS16,GS18}.
 If quenched heterogeneity (i.e.\ disorder with respect to a homogeneous system) is present, rare-region effects~\cite{Vojta2006b} and an extended {\it semi-critical} region where spatial correlations do not diverge, known as Griffiths Phase~(GP)~\cite{Griffiths}, can emerge.
 Rare regions are very slowly relaxing domains that remain, for a long time, in the phase that is the opposite of the phase of the whole system, causing slow evolution of the order parameter.
 In the entire GP, which is an extended control parameter region around the critical point, the susceptibility diverges, providing a high sensitivity to stimuli, which is beneficial for information processing.
 Auto-correlations follow fat-tailed power-laws, resulting in burstiness~\cite{burstcikk}, which is a frequently observed phenomenon in human behaviour~\cite{Karsai_2018}.
 Even in infinite-dimensional systems, where mean-field behaviour is expected, Griffiths effects~\cite{Cota2016} may occur in finite time windows.
 As real systems are mostly inhomogeneous, one must assess whether the heterogeneity is weak enough to justify the usage of homogeneous models for describing them.
+Also one must asses if the heterogeneity can be considered quasistatic with respect to the time scale of the neuronal activity.
 It was also proposed that a GP might be the reason for the working memory in the brain~\cite{Johnson}.